ashishvermaiitb/ipl-dashboard/README.md

 # IPL T20 Live Dashboard

 A responsive dashboard application that displays real-time IPL T20 match information, including live matches, upcoming fixtures, points table, and complete schedule.
+Fallback logic: rendering ui with dummy data in case of issues with scraping the data, or failure from api fetch

 ## 🏏 Features